• Facebook

 • ¼ cup granulated sugar

-• ¼ cup butter (melted (plus more for the pan and assembling the buns))
+• ¼ cup unsalted butter (melted, plus more for greasing)

 • 1 teaspoon salt